AriBarzilai/Reelscrape/README.md

-This project is intended to scan a given instagram reel for text which appears on-screen, and scrape it into a .csv
+This desktop app is intended to scan a given video or instagram reel for text which appears on-screen, and scrape it into a .csv

-Current Tech Stack (WIP):
+Current Tech Stack:

+Frontend: Electron Forge

-OpenCV, Pytesseract, numpy
+Backend: OpenCV, Pytesseract, numpy